backupbrain/ManimPango/README.md

 * [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/)
 * [Pango](https://pango.gnome.org) along with its development headers and its dependencies.

 If you are on MacOS, you can use [brew](https://brew.sh) to install those.
-Using [MacPorts](https://www.macports.org) is also possible, but their version of **Pango** is old and will probably not be updated in the near future.
+Using [MacPorts](https://www.macports.org) is also possible.

 ```sh
 brew install pango pkg-config